Service level agreement

-- Issues that resulted from your breach of contract based on which we provide you with our services, or from your breach of our instructions or documentation.
+- Issues that resulted from your breach of Agreement based on which we provide you with our services, or from your breach of our instructions or documentation.

 - Issues that resulted from any actions or inaction by you or a third-party.

-- Issues that arise from our suspension or termination of your right to use Mews in accordance with contract concluded between us.
+- Issues that arise from our suspension or termination of your right to use Mews in accordance with Agreement concluded between us.